honeycombio/opentelemetry-collector-configs/README.md

 ## Timestamp processor

-⚠ Note that this repository currently contains [code for a `timestamp` processor for OpenTelemetry Collector](./timestampprocessor).
-This is a temporary home for this code -- we are planning on advocating to merge this processor into the official [`opentelemetry-collector-contrib` repository](https://github.com/open-telemetry/opentelemetry-collector-contrib).
+This repository contains [code for a `timestamp` processor for OpenTelemetry Collector](./timestampprocessor), which allows rounding timestamps in metrics streams to a configurable value.

 ## Building the config